odicforcesounds/devblog/docs/mar.md

     - I see a lot of work for you, to [hack](./blog/awesome/files/Security/Offensive/APCS.md) me.
     - I am not so big that diserve your time for nothing.
     - But you are the one who knows what to do with your own time.
 Good Luck!
-- I could try to [hack](./blog/awesome/files/Security/Offensive/RSC.md) you too, since I have your **IP**, and you are using [Windows](https://www.exploit-db.com/?type=remote&platform=windows_x86-64), but I don't spend my time, [fighting against someone](https://blog.odicforcesounds.com/style_of_god.html), but by building [something new](https://art.odicforcesounds.com/pages/YinYang/Dao/login/index.html) for everyone.
+- I could try to [hack](./blog/awesome/files/Security/Offensive/RSC.md) you too, since I have your **IP** and you are using [Windows](https://www.exploit-db.com/?type=remote&platform=windows_x86-64), but I don't spend my time [fighting against someone](https://blog.odicforcesounds.com/style_of_god.html), but by building [something new](https://art.odicforcesounds.com/pages/YinYang/Dao/login/index.html) for everyone.
 - In the end, you can even clone all my repositories, and open a pull request with some new code.
-Be Creative.
+- Be Creative.